zhangshi0512/DevTools/README.md

 ## Getting Started

-To get started with the DevTools, clone this repository to your local machine and navigate to the component you're interested in.
-Each script is designed to be self-contained, and you can run them individually according to your needs.
+After setting up your environment and installing the necessary dependencies, you can navigate to the component you're interested in and follow the specific usage instructions provided there.

 ## Contributions